-- W2 employee forms (copy) - Records of salary / approved fringe benefits rates for each person hired under the grant - Records of hire dates for each person hired under the grant

-- Payroll records / time & attendance records - Postal receipts / fax transmission reports (to prove submission dates) - Log of reimbursement requests made via GPRS - Copies of checks or wire transfer documents (if applicable) - Copies of financial office journal entries (if applicable)
+- W2 employee forms (copy) - Records of salary / approved fringe benefits rates for each person hired under the award - Records of hire dates for each person hired under the award - Payroll records / time & attendance records - Postal receipts / fax transmission reports (to prove submission dates) - Log of reimbursement requests made via GPRS - Copies of checks or wire transfer documents (if applicable) - Copies of financial office journal entries (if applicable)

-ADDITIONAL SUPPORTING DOCUMENTATION FOR MILITARY VETERAN HIRES

-• Copy of Certificate of Release or Discharge from Active Duty (DD-214)

-ADDITIONAL SUPPORTING DOCUMENTATION FOR REHIRES

-- Records of the date of layoff(s) - Records demonstrating the reason(s) for the layoff(s), specifically showing fiscal reasons that are unrelated to the availability or receipt of CHP funds.
-[Records that may be used to prove that scheduled layoffs are occurring for local economic reasons that are unrelated to the availability of CHP grant funds may include (but are not limited to) council or departmental meeting minutes, memoranda, notices, or orders discussing the layoffs; notices provided to the individual officers regarding the date(s) of the layoffs; or budget documents ordering departmental and/or jurisdiction-wide budget reductions.] - Records demonstrating that your agency continued funding the officers with local funds until the date of the scheduled layoffs and did not draw down on CHP funding for the positions until the layoffs otherwise would have occurred. - Records demonstrating that your agency paid any higher-than-entry-level salary and benefits costs to rehired officers with local funds and used CHP funds only for the approved entry-level salary and benefits package.

-SUPPORTING DOCUMENTATION FOR RETENTION

-- Records (e.g., council meeting minutes) demonstrating that your agency plans to retain. - Personnel records (e.g., employee action forms) with the employment dates of each officer.
-[If a position becomes vacant during the grant or retention period, your agency must maintain records of the employment dates of any new officer(s) hired to fill the position.] - Records demonstrating that your agency took timely and active steps to fill all vacancies occurring during the retention period in accordance with the agency's standard hiring practices and procedures. - Records demonstrating the date each officer position was retained with local funds and that each position was retained with local funds for at least 12 months following the 36-month grant period. - GRANT CORRESPONDENCE (all other general correspondence between COPS Office and grantee)
+- ADDITIONAL SUPPORTING DOCUMENTATION FOR MILITARY VETERAN HIRES - Copy of Certificate of Release or Discharge from Active Duty (DD-214) - \\\\ ADDITIONAL SUPPORTING DOCUMENTATION FOR REHIRES - Records of the date of layoff(s) - Records demonstrating the reason(s) for the layoff(s), specifically showing fiscal reasons that are unrelated to the availability or receipt of CHP funds.
+[Records that may be used to prove that scheduled layoffs are occurring for local economic reasons that are unrelated to the availability of CHP award funds may include (but are not limited to) council or departmental meeting minutes, memoranda, notices, or orders discussing the layoffs; notices provided to the individual officers regarding the date(s) of the layoffs; or budget documents ordering departmental and/or jurisdiction-wide budget reductions.] - Records demonstrating that your agency continued funding the officers with local funds until the date of the scheduled layoffs and did not draw down on CHP funding for the positions until the layoffs otherwise would have occurred. - Records demonstrating that your agency paid any higher-than-entry-level salary and benefits costs to rehired officers with local funds and used CHP funds only for the approved entry-level salary and benefits package. - \\\\\ SUPPORTING DOCUMENTATION FOR RETENTION - Records (e.g., council meeting minutes) demonstrating that your agency plans to retain. - Personnel records (e.g., employee action forms) with the employment dates of each officer.
+[If a position becomes vacant during the award or retention period, your agency must maintain records of the employment dates of any new officer(s) hired to fill the position.] - Records demonstrating that your agency took timely and active steps to fill all vacancies occurring during the retention period in accordance with the agency's standard hiring practices and procedures. - Records demonstrating the date each officer position was retained with local funds and that each position was retained with local funds for at least 12 months following the 36-month award period. - \\\\\ AWARD CORRESPONDENCE (all other general correspondence between COPS Office and recipient) - \\\\\ MEDIA REPORTS - [Newspaper clippings, magazine articles, certificates, or other noteworthy items should be included to illustrate achievements and successes of the award, such as community policing highlights and other award-related accomplishments.
+In addition, any CDs, DVDs, electronic newsletters, brochures, website addresses, or other similar information published in connection with the award should be referenced.]